cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - ask to be a reference (and ask jacqueline)
     - may need help summarizing / ask to review what my resume blurb
 - ask about volunteering?
+- Acceptance document/compliance matrix - to be completed at the end of the project to summarize which features were implemented in the final version compared to the initial requirements

 *Meeting with Quinn / Riley*
 - Meeting with Rory for stl file + cts feedback problems
 - game task recap
 - created documentation how to add a new task
 - the myo armband, does work to move the arm but i cant switch between controls

+*Game Task Outcome*
+- Bento arm starts at start position
+- Timer starts at start
+- Timer stops when cups and cube is placed properly and arm is in end position